hcdevjs/starkey/README.md

 ### Event Storage

 - Events are stored in `src/assets/data/events.json`
-- The calendar automatically loads events from this file
+- The calendar on `events.html` automatically loads events from this file
 - The file is updated automatically when using the management script

 ### Technical Details